Naddotfun/api-server/README.md

 ## WebSocket RPC Interface

-Read Engine provides a WebSocket-based RPC interface for real-time data subscription and updates.
+Api-server provides a WebSocket-based RPC interface for real-time data subscription and updates.

 ### Connection

-To connect to the WebSocket server: ws://read-engine.nad.fun/ws
+To connect to the WebSocket server: wss://api-server.nad.fun/wss

 ### RPC Methods